MCZ Harvard photos courtesy of Museum of Comparative Zoology, Harvard University. Photo credit to Joe Martinez.

 Brahminy Blind Snake lacks the yellow snout and has a sharp tail tip, head glands falling along lines, and 20 midbody scale rows.

 White-headed Blind Snake is more slender and has a pale head and a sharp tail tip and 20 midbody scale rows.

 Blind snake species are difficult to distinguish from each other, so if you need more specific identifying markers you should use this key to the blind snakes in Thailand.

 Habitat: Naturally found in evergreen forests, but also shows up in parks and gardens.
-Spends most of the time under cover.
+Spends most of the time underground.
 Likely travels on the surface on rainy or humid nights.

 Place in the ecosystem: This snake helps control insect and other arthropod populations by feeding on their larvae and pupae.
 It is eaten by larger fossorial snakes and other animals.